 Question 1: What is the basis of your claim for subrogation?

-There is also legal subrogation, which arises under the terms of a legally binding contract.
+• Legal subrogation arises under the terms of a legally-binding contract.
 An insurance policy is a contract, and frequently there are provisions that grant subrogation rights to the insurer upon payment of a claim.

-Finally, subrogation rights can be statutory.
+• Subrogation rights can be statutory.
 This is common in states requiring PIP (personal injury protection) benefits.
+Those benefits are legally defined, so in these states, they often also define the right to insurance subrogation.

 Question 2: Is there precedential law in the state that applies to your case?

-Not all state courts have directly addressed the made whole issue; however, a number of jurisdictions have state supreme court rulings adopting the Made Whole Doctrine in their jurisdiction.
-Still, a surprisingly high number of states have not recorded a single decision that discusses the made whole doctrine in the context of auto insurance subrogation claims.
+Not all state courts have directly addressed the made whole issue; however, a number of jurisdictions have state supreme court case precedence for the made whole doctrine.
+Still, a surprisingly-high number of states have not recorded a single decision that discusses the made whole doctrine in the context of auto insurance subrogation claims.

 Unfortunately, this absence of case law may create legal uncertainty and opportunity to assert that the made whole doctrine bars recovery for a subrogating insurer.
 The good news is that these claims are clearly negotiable, and the doctrine does not immediately foreclose a right of recovery in this subrogation context.